hopesoh/front-end-playground/README.md

 Latest: '24 version
 ![screen.gif](assets%2Fimages%2Fgif%2Fscreen.gif)

-Code playground to learn and practice about frontend and design, while I continue searching for the perfect personal website.
+Code playground to learn and practice about frontend and design, while I keep searching for the perfect personal website.

 ### Built With